Rauza Mandhali Sharif: About

-Data Ali Ahmed Shah Qadri was the maternal uncle and guru of Baba Bhajan Shah Qadri.
-Sai Bhajan Shah Qadri was visited by a westerner who was an author, Hugh Johnston who described as a 'good looking man... wearing an elaborately embroidered, full length black and golden kaftan.'
-Baba Bhajan Shah Qadri was well known for his long shoulder-length hair and had an enchanting face.
+Ali Ahmed Shah Qadri was the maternal uncle and guru of Bhajan Shah Qadri.
+Bhajan Shah Qadri was visited by a westerner who was an author, Hugh Johnston who described as a 'good looking man... wearing an elaborately embroidered, full length black and golden kaftan.'
+Bhajan Shah Qadri was well known for his long shoulder-length hair and had an enchanting face.

 Thursday is the most crowded day to visit this shrine as it is considered a special day within Sufism.

 History

 During the partition of India (1947), most of the sewadars of the Darbar settled in Pakistan.
 There is a twin Darbar in Pakistan which also has the name Mandhali Sharif Darbar.
-Before partition, Sai Kaly Shah and Data Ali Ahmed looked after the Sangat that attended the Darbar.
-Sai Kaly Shah settled in Pakistan while Data Ali Ahmed stayed in Mandhali and continued to look after the Rauza.
-After Data Ali Ahmed Shah Qadri's unexpected death, Sai Bhajan Shah Qadri became gaddi nashin of the darbar in 1985.
+Before partition, Kaly Shah and Ali Ahmed looked after the Sangat that attended the Darbar.
+Kaly Shah settled in Pakistan while Ali Ahmed stayed in Mandhali and continued to look after the Rauza.
+After Ali Ahmed Shah Qadri's unexpected death, Bhajan Shah Qadri became gaddi nashin of the darbar in 1985.

-Sai Umre Shah Qadri is the current gaddi nashin of the Darbar.
+Umre Shah Qadri is the current gaddi nashin of the Darbar.
 Lakhwinder Wadali is also a disciple of Sai and attends the Darbar frequently and often does Sewa at the darbar.